jzftran/pythontex-wrapper.py/README.md

 ## Usage

-Modify an existing format converter in lyx (for example pdflatex) to use pythontex-wrapper.sh instead of pdflatex.
+Modify an existing format converter in lyx (for example pdflatex) to use compile_tex.py instead of pdflatex.
+In compile_tex.py modify latexcommand, python_path and pythontexcommand to appropriate paths.

 In the *CONVERTERS SECTION* in the lyx configuration file (preferences file), you should specify Python instance that will run the compile_tex.py to look similar to this: